TradeTracker/docs/docs/calculator.md

 ![Calculator Icon](calculatoricon.PNG)

-### Form
+### Calculation form
-Fill in the following form to calculate the ideal position size with a fixed risk percentage.
+Fill in the entry and stoploss price of the trade setup on your price chart.
+Target price is not required.

 ![Position size calculator](calculator.PNG)

-After clicking take trade, all the variables such as `Entry`, `exit`, `stoploss` and `target` price will be forwarded to the trade setup page.
+After clicking take trade, all the variables such as `entry`, `exit`, `stoploss` and `target` price will be forwarded to the trade setup page where the trade can be saved by clicking on the save button.
+More information about the trade setup page can be found [here](tradesetuppage).

 ### Variables
 Variables to type in: